 Since this isn’t meant to be a detailed guide on keyword research, I won’t go any deeper into the topic here … but just know that this is only Step 1 of your keyword research process 🙂

 After you do research for your main keyword / blog post title, you want to keep going by looking for related, smaller keywords (also called “long tail keywords” that you can also sprinkle throughout your blog post.

-What To Write About If You Don’t Have Any Authority Yet?
+What If You Don't Have Any Authority Yet?

 A common question a lot of bloggers have is what kind of keywords should you be targeting if you don’t have much authority yet?

-While it’s true that when you’re first starting out and don’t have a lot of backlinks yet and your authority is low it's going to be hard to rank …
+While it’s true that when you first start your blog and don’t have a lot of backlinks yet and your authority is low it's going to be hard to rank …

 I still say you should target any keyword in your niche that has the potential to give you good targeted traffic …

 Even if that keyword has a lot of strong competition and you might not be able to rank for it right away.